Policies

 accommodation design.
 If you need immediate accommodations, during the semester,

 please arrange to meet with me as soon as possible.
-If you are unsure but suspect
+If you are unsure, but suspect

 you may have an undocumented need for accommodations, you are encouraged to contact

-Disability Services.
+ADR.
 They can provide assistance including screening and referral for

 Computing and Laboratory Environment